gioelemo/MaxwellFDTD.jl/README.md

 ## Testing

-For all implementations (1D, 2D, 3D) we perform some unit and reference tests.
-For more details of the testing we refer directly to the test files [test1D.jl](./test/test1D.jl), [test2D.jl](./test/test2D.jl), [test3D.jl](./test/test3D.jl).
-Please note that the coverage reported at the begin of this file might be incorrect (did not have the time to find a fix).
+In all implementations (1D, 2D, 3D), we perform some unit and reference tests.
+For more details of the testing, we refer directly to the test files [test1D.jl](./test/test1D.jl), [test2D.jl](./test/test2D.jl), [test3D.jl](./test/test3D.jl).
+Please note that the coverage reported at the beginning of this file might be incorrect (did not have the time to find a fix).

 ## Results and conclusions

 TODO: Write some conclusion and to what extent the code can be extended

-Some possible extensions could be:
+Some possible extensions of the actual scripts could be:
 1. Varying PML width for each dimension
 2. Add more complex PML (extensions)
+3. Try other type of Boundary Condition
+4. Improve the performance of the code (performance optimization)
+4. Add nicer visualisations
-3. Extend the testsets to cover more field updates
+3. Extend the testsets to cover more field updates (and make codecov work)

 ## References